US Military Budget, Its Components, Challenges, and Growth

-Why Military Spending Is Bigger Than You Think
+Why Military Spending Is More Than You Think It Is

-Estimated U.S. military spending is $886 billion.
-That's from President Trump's budget for Fiscal Year 2019 submitted to Congress.
+Estimated U.S. military spending is $892 billion.
+That's from the spending bill signed by President Trump on August 13, 2018.
 It covers the period October 1, 2018 through September 30, 2019.
 Military spending is the second largest item in the federal budget after Social Security.
 The United States spends more on defense than the next nine countries combined.

-Second is the overseas contingency operations for DoD to fight the Islamic State group ($88.9 billion).
+Second is $69 billion in overseas contingency operations for DoD to fight the Islamic State group.

 The last component is $18.7 billion in OCO funds for the State Department and Homeland Security to fight ISIS.